mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 };
 ```

-4. Add Vuetify's v-app component.
+4. Add Vuetify's v-app component

-Last step is to wrap your layout with Vuetify's [app component](https://vuetifyjs.com/en/getting-started/frequently-asked-questions#my-application-does-not-look-correct) .
+Last step is to wrap your layout with Vuetify's [app component](https://vuetifyjs.com/en/getting-started/frequently-asked-questions#my-application-does-not-look-correct).

-Inside the default layout (`Default.vue`) your should change the html to be like this:
+Inside the default layout (`Default.vue`) you should change the html to be like this:

 ```html
 <template>